Salvadora Debayle: Personal life

+First Lady of Nicaragua

 In 1937, Salvadora became First Lady of Nicaragua, the first in office in this country to become a popularly known figure.
-Her social and personal life became of great interest to the press, dedicating headlines in newspapers, both at home and abroad.
-Among her acts of philanthropy was an event held on Christmas 1938, where she distributed 25,000 gifts to children of limited resources in Managua (the capital of Nicaragua) and attended matters related to the Women's Wing of the Nationalist Liberal Party (PLN).
+Her social and personal life was covered extensively in media, both at home and abroad.
+Among her acts of philanthropy was an event held on Christmas 1938, where she distributed 25,000 gifts to children of limited resources in Managua, the capital of Nicaragua, and attended matters related to the Women's Wing of the Nationalist Liberal Party (PLN).
 She shared joys and sorrows with her husband, who was also the president of that party.
 Of a strong and admirable character, she exerted a great influence on the Somoza government and many of the Nicaraguan Somozas remember her with appreciation.

 As first lady, she devoted herself more to social events and philanthropy; however, Salvadora exercised great power not visible, an example of this occurred in the early 40s, when she complained to her husband that her name had been omitted in the social chronicle of the newspaper La Prensa from a list of ladies attending a party.
 This provoked the fury of Anastasio Somoza, who in revenge closed La Prensa for three days.

 She was present at the dance at the Casa del Obrero in León when the young poet Rigoberto López Pérez, a militant of the opposition Independent Liberal Party (PLI), shot her husband on the night of September 21, 1956, and accompanied him in his last moments at the Gorgas Hospital, located in the Panama Canal zone in Panama, where he died in the early morning of September 29 of the same year.
 Pope Pius XII sent his blessing to Salvadora.
-New York Cardinal Francis Spellman sent a statement to Luis Somoza Debayle (the president's eldest son, who succeeded him), saying, "I am sure your father would have been very pleased to know that you will be his successor."
+New York Cardinal Francis Spellman sent a statement to Luis Somoza Debayle, the president's eldest son, who succeeded him, writing that, "I am sure your father would have been very pleased to know that you will be his successor."
 U.S. President Dwight D. Eisenhower also expressed his great sympathy for the deceased and condolences to his family.
-Rafael Leónidas Trujillo, dictator of the Dominican Republic, was one of those who most presented solidarity for Somoza, alongside Paul Magloire of Haiti, Fulgencio Batista of Cuba, Carlos Ibáñez del Campo of Chile and Alfredo Stroessner of Paraguay.
+Rafael Leónidas Trujillo, dictator of the Dominican Republic, was one of those who most presented solidarity for Somoza, alongside Paul Magloire of Haiti, Fulgencio Batista of Cuba, Carlos Ibáñez del Campo of Chile, and Alfredo Stroessner of Paraguay.
 Among other messages that arrived in Nicaragua was a condolence from the British queen Elizabeth II.